chrispy-snps/DITA-mini-toc-element/README.md

 Install the following provided plugin in your DITA-OT:

 ```
-com.synopsys.mini-toc
+com.synopsys.mini-toc/
 ```

 ## Usage

-To insert a mini-TOC in your content, add a `&lt;div outputclass="mini-toc"&gt;` element and optionally include introductory content:
+To insert a mini-TOC in your content, add a `<div outputclass="mini-toc">` element and optionally include introductory content:

 ```
 <topic>